Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Getter and Setter in Java

 Getter and Setter in java are part of the encapsulation.
-Encapsulation is one of the four pillars of object-oriented programming.
-Encapsulation in Java is a concept in object-oriented programming that refers to the bundling of data with the methods that operate on that data within an object.
-It is used to hide the implementation details from the user and expose only the necessary information.
-Encapsulation provides data security by preventing unauthorized access to data members and methods.
-It also helps maintain the integrity of an object’s state by allowing changes to be made to the object through methods only.
+Encapsulation, a fundamental principle within the realm of object-oriented programming, stands as one of its four core pillars.
+In Java, encapsulation signifies the practice of bundling data together with the methods responsible for manipulating that data within an object.
+Its primary purpose is to shield the inner workings of an object’s implementation from external users, offering them access only to essential information.
+Encapsulation serves as a safeguard for data integrity, thwarting any unauthorized access to data attributes and methods.
+Moreover, it upholds an object’s state integrity, permitting alterations to be carried out exclusively through designated methods.
 This makes it easier to change the implementation without affecting the code that uses the thing.
 We use getter and setter in java to access the data that is hidden by encapsulation.

 What are Getter and Setter in Java?